 There are 50 former national intelligence folks who said that what this he's accusing me of is a Russian plant.

-I still think that the stories from the fall about the earthquake were running this in the state and that appeared in the state.
+I still think that the stories from the fall about his son, Hunter, were right to visit the station that appeared in his family today.

 Yes, yes, yes.